 Proof.
 (1) by induction on C and case analysis on the reduction step.
 (2) is proven by lexicographic induction on the sn assumptions, by assuming $C[(\lambda x:A.M)N]$ steps to a reduct and using (1) to decide whether the reduction happens in C, M, N or $((\lambda x:A.M)N)$.
-Last but not least (3) by induction on the reduction step either using (2) or growing the evaluation context.
+Finally (3) is proven by induction on the reduction step either using (2) or growing the evaluation context.